ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 .
-SueeaeGe.
-The offects of lowering
-the standard of American suffrage are
-st strikingly to be observed in what is
-taking place in California.
-There are
-now said to be over 130,000 Chinese on
-he Pacific slope, a large portion of whom.
-under the new or der of affairs, will be en­
-titled to vote and make laws.
-In addi­
-tion to this, a late msil informs us of the
-earrival of a number of Japanese in the
-Golden State, and of the fact thatea large
-future immigration of this race is antici­
-pated.
-Some day or other, this
-e ment of the races will excite alarm, and
-perhaps lead to bloodshed.
-So much for
- tinkering the Constitution.
-e o ee
-A smart thing--a mustard plaster

-   eesss
-A LITErArY CURISOITY.
-We copy from the Charleston Courfer
-the following ingenious lines, believing
-they will be read with interest.-Ee
-change.
 &quot;The following remarkable little poem
 sa contribution to the San Francisco
 Times from the pen of Ms. H. A. Dem­